szczyglis-dev/py-gpt/docs/source/configuration.rst

 *Chat*

 * ``Chat mode``: Check LlamaIndex documentation for help.
-Default: default.
+Default: context.

 * ``Use ReAct agent for tool calls in Chat with Files mode.``: If enabled, the ReAct agent will be used if the option "+Tools" is enabled.
-Default: True.
+Default: False.

 * ``Auto-retrieve additional context``: If enabled, additional context will be retrieved with every query and appended to system prompt.
 Default: True.